eubr-atmosphere/PRIVAaaS/development/PRIVAaaS/README.txt

 USAGE:
 =========
-java -jar dist/PRIVAaaSAllInOneJar.jar -d test_files/weekly-usage.csv -p test_files/param.csv -o test_01.csv
+java -jar dist/PRIVAaaSAllInOneJar.jar -d test_files/weekly-usage.csv -p test_files/param.csv -o test_01.csv <-c config file>

 where -d refers to the input file, -p refers to the policy, -o refers to the output anonymized file that will be generated.